 Central Asia is west of China, south of Russia, and north of Afghanistan.
 The western border of this region runs along the Caspian Sea.
 Central Asia is politically divided into five countries: Tajikistan, Uzbekistan, Kazakhstan, Turkmenistan, and Kyrgyzstan.
 Given that the name of each of these countries ends in "-stan," Central Asia is sometimes informally referred to as "The Stans."
 The region covers a total area of 1,545,741 square miles and has a population size of just over 69.78 million individuals.
 Central Asia played an important role in the transportation of goods between China and Europe during the Silk Road trading era.

 The geography of East Asia is varied depending on the zone.
 The inner continental area experiences a temperate climate, while Mongolia is covered by the arid Gobi desert.
 China, the largest country in the region, is home to both mountains and plateaus, while Japan is characterized by thousands of islands and coastlines.
-The economy of East Asia is as diverse as its geography.
 Today, East Asia is believed to have some of the most advanced technologies in the world, which fosters economic development.
-China has the fastest growing economy within the region, which has also been identified as the second largest economy in the world.

-South Asia is the area located south of the other Asian regions.
-It has a peninsula-like shape, which is bordered by three bodies of water: the Indian Ocean to the south, the Bay of Bengal to the east, and the Arabian Sea to the west.
-The region is also referred to as the Indian subcontinent.
+South Asia has a peninsula-like shape that is bordered by three bodies of water: the Indian Ocean to the south, the Bay of Bengal to the east, and the Arabian Sea to the west.
+The region includes Indian subcontinent and surrounding countries.
 South Asia is politically divided into eight autonomous countries: Sri Lanka, Bangladesh, India, Afghanistan, Pakistan, Bhutan, Nepal, and the Maldives.
 The region covers a total area of roughly two million square miles and has a population size of more than 1.74 billion, which is nearly a quarter of the global population.
 Additionally, South Asia has the distinction of being the most densely populated area in the world.

 Southeast Asia is located north of Australia, south of East Asia, west of the Pacific Ocean, and east of the Bay of Bengal.
 It encompasses a number of island and archipelago nations that stretch between the northern and southern hemispheres, making it the only Asian region located on both sides of the equator.
-Southeast Asia is politically divided into 15 countries: East Malaysia, East Timor, Brunei, the Philippines, Singapore, Cocos, Christmas Island, Andaman and Nicobar Islands, Vietnam, Cambodia, West Malaysia, Laos, Thailand, and Myanmar.
-The region is typically divided into two areas: Maritime Southeast Asia and Mainland Southeast Asia.
+Southeast Asia is politically divided into 15 countries and territories: Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, Timor Leste, Vietnam, Christmas Island, Cocos Islands.

 Southeast Asia covers a total area of 1,735,121 square miles and has a population size of more than 641 million individuals.
 The geography of Southeast Asia is characterized by a large number of archipelagos.
 The Indonesian Archipelago is the biggest in the world and is home to the largest number of active volcanoes in the world.
 The region's importance in global trade began during the spice trade, which started prior to European exploration.
 Today, the economy of Southeast Asia is rapid developing.
 Indonesia is considered the largest economy in the region, and is East Asia's only member of the G20.